hypergonial/snedbot_v1/README.md

  - Fun commands (e.g: coinflipping, cat pictures, typeracing, reminders etc..)

 ### Commands & usage:
- - For a full list of commands use `!help`
+ - For a full list of commands use `sned help`
  - If you changed the prefix of the bot but forgot it, mention the bot.
-(Default prefix is `!`)
+(Default prefix is `sned `)

 ### How to set up:
 If you don't absolutely need this bot, I would prefer if you don't create an instance of it.
 Instead, join the Annoverse discord, or reach out to me directly.
 Regardless, here is how you set it up: